 Except for larger companies, a logo generally has less brand recognition for a business than the actual name.
 Therefore, if you were to register only your company’s logo, you wouldreceive the protective benefit of registration only if someone used the same logo, or something similar.
 However, if it is determined that your business name contains words that render the mark generic or descriptive such that trademark protection at the U.S. Patent and Trademark Office is not possible, it is generally recommended to register your logo so that you still gain some protection over your trademark, even though that protection is somewhat limited.

 There are many exceptions to these general principles, so it is critical to have your company’s intellectual property reviewed by a trained professional who knows the applicable laws.
-The trusted and experienced trademark attorneys at Gehres Law Group work to secure the broadest protection for our clients’ intellectual property.We are committed to providing the highest quality service available at affordable rates.
+The trusted and experienced trademark attorneys at Gehres Law Library work to secure the broadest protection for our clients’ intellectual property.We are committed to providing the highest quality service available at affordable rates.
 Contact us today for a free evaluation of your company’s intellectual property.